JeremyReimer/galaxyos/README.md

 The purpose of GalaxyOS is to learn how to write an extremely fast LISP environment that can connect to and drive a graphical interface using third party libraries.

-The goal is to create something that is the spiritual successor to the old LISP machines from the 1970s and 1980s.
+The goal is to create something that is the spiritual successor to the old LISP machines from the 1980s.
 These machines ran unique graphical environments that were completely interactive -- the user could control and change anything on the system, including the code to run the interface itself.
 Because they ran on custom CPU hardware, they were eventually supplanted by more standard workstations that ran Unix, and eventually by commodity PC clone hardware.